evernym/verity-sdk/docs/Getting-Started/Interactions.md

    The request for proof is automated in the example application.
 It will wait for steps to be completed in Connect.Me asynchronously.
 Accept the proof in Connect.Me when it pops up.

-After the proof is exchanged with the customer integration code, the simulated interaction is complete and the example application terminates.
+After the proof is exchanged with the Verity server instance, the simulated interaction is complete and the example application terminates.

 © 2013&#8211;2020, ALL RIGHTS RESERVED, EVERNYM INC.